ResourcesCo/macchiato/auth/indieauth.md

 ## Redirecting and checking the state

-Here we'll start by taking reusable parts of the last two parts and putting them into modules with tests.
+Here we'll start by taking features from above and putting them into modules with tests.
 These will go in the main directory, and a new example will use them.

+### Signing

+For signing, the code from []

 ##### `sign.ts`